Miracle Treks

 Highlights

-• Visit to Tengboche Monastery: The trek takes you to the famous Tengboche Monastery, one of the most important and beautiful monasteries in the region.
-The monastery is set against a backdrop of majestic mountains, making it a perfect spot for photography.
+• Visit Tengboche Monastery: Experience the spiritual atmosphere of the Tengboche Monastery, one of the most important monasteries in the Khumbu region.

 Overview